nathan26036/text-editor/README.md

 # Text Editor

-The goal of this project is to build a text editor.
+The goal of this project is to build a text editor in the style of JavaScript.
 The text editor will also be able to be downloaded and used offline as an application.

 ## The process